 Following are guidelines for choosing the right conductor for your new branch circuit:

-Standard 120-volt branch circuits: For 15 amp, general-purpose circuits, #14 copper wire is needed, though electricians will often run #12 wire because it reduces the potential of the circuit becoming overloaded.
+Standard 120-volt branch circuit: For 15-amp, general-purpose circuits, #14 copper wire is needed, though electricians will often run #12 wire because it reduces the potential of the circuit becoming overloaded.
 If you are wiring for small-appliance circuits, choose #12 wire.

-Major appliance circuits: Before you begin, check the installation information for the appliance and also check your local electrical code for specific mandates.
-The following are general guidelines:
+Major appliance circuit: Before you begin, check the installation information for the appliance and also check your local electrical code for specific mandates.
+The following are guidelines: